Esri/thematic-widget-flex/CONTRIBUTING.md

 ### Submitting changes
 1. Read the License section below
-2. Push your changes to your "develop" branch.
+2. Push the changes in your feature branch to your repo.
 3. Submit a [pull request](https://help.github.com/articles/using-pull-requests) against the "develop" branch.
 Submitting a pull request will open a GitHub issue.
-	* Clearly describe the issue including steps to reproduce.
+	* Clearly describe the issue including steps to reproduce; or if an enhancement, indicate the functionality you built.

 ## License
-By contributing your code, you agree to license your contribution under the terms of the APLv2: [https://github.com/Esri/thematic-widget-flex/blob/master/license.txt](https://github.com/Esri/thematic-widget-flex/blob/master/license.txt)
+By contributing your code, you agree to license your contribution under the terms of the [Apache License 2.0](license.txt).
+See item 5 of the [Apache License 2.0](license.txt) for more details.